 If you have done a loading test and it shows OK, and you get 12V on the small cable when cranking, you have a faulty starter, and it has to be replaced.

 If the car is cranking, but won’t start, use an OBD2 scanner to find out if there are any stored trouble codes in the trouble code memory.
-By reading the trouble codes, you can skip over a lot of the troubleshooting steps and jump directly to troubleshooting the part that you got the trouble code for.
+By reading the trouble codes, you can skip over many troubleshooting steps and jump directly to troubleshooting the part you got the trouble code for.

 In more advanced troubleshooting you can also check the signals from the crankshaft and camshaft sensors with an oscilloscope to see if the signal looks good or not, but in most cases, you can only make corrections if you are getting any RPMs in the engine control unit and make sure there are no trouble codes stored.